madroxdupe42/peacefulscience.org/content/articles/evolution-adam-eve.md

 Grudem, Wayne.
 2017.
 "The Incompatibility of Theistic Evolution with the Biblical Account of Creation and with Important Christian Doctrines." in Theistic Evolution: A Scientific, Philosophical, and Theological Critique, edited by J. P. Moreland, S. C. Meyer, C. Shaw, A. K. Gauger, and W. Grudem.
 Crossway.

 Harlow, Daniel C. 2010.
 "After Adam: Reading Genesis in an Age of Evolutionary Science."
-Perspectives on Science and Christian Faith 62(3):17.
+Perspectives on Science and Christian Faith 62(3):17

 Kemp, Kenneth W. 2011.
 "Science, Theology, and Monogenesis."
-American Catholic Philosophical Quarterly 85(2):217--36.
-Retrieved November 8, 2020.
+American Catholic Philosophical Quarterly 85(2):217--36).

 Kidner, Derek.
 2008.
 Genesis: An Introduction and Commentary.
 IVP Academic/Intervarsity Press.